citation-file-format/cffconvert/README.md

 # citationcff
-read CFF formatted CITATION file from a GitHub url and convert it to BibTex and other formats
+read CFF formatted CITATION file from a GitHub url and convert it to BibTex and EndNote (other formats follow).
+Does not support the full CFF spec yet.